 Down the River Clean Up on the Clackamas

-We Love Clean Rivers in partnership with the Clackamas River Basin Council will host the 12th Annual Down the River Clean Up on Oregon’s Clackamas River, Sunday, September 7th, 2014!
+We Love Clean Rivers in partnership with the Clackamas River Basin Council hosts the 13th Annual Down the River Clean Up on Oregon’s Clackamas River, Sunday, September 13th, 2015!
 See you there!

 Do you happen to love this river as much as we do?

 If you have ever fallen in love with this or any river, we invite you to join us for this spectacular day of organized chaos where 400+ river-lovers jump in their rafts, kayaks, inter tubes, canoes, drift boats – or maybe even dawn a snorkel mask – uniting to scour the banks and bottom of 15 miles of riverway from Barton Park to Clackamette Park where the Clackamas empties into the Willamette.

 Get wet, do the Truffle Shuffle, race your neighboring POD to extract the biggest hulking piece of rusted dilapidated detritus you’ve ever seen and help restore the Clackamas back to its pristine state!
 We will thank you.
 The salmon will thank you.
 And you might just find yourself looking at the world through new eyes after the day ends.

 The annual Down the River Clean Up is an on-the-river, 15-mile clean up made possible by a rich network of river recreationalists, outdoor companies, environmental organizations, government entities, local community leaders, and hopefully you!